spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/cluster-management.md

 :::

-Refer to the following resources to learn how to upload content and create a cluster using Local UI:
+Refer to the following resources to learn how to upload content and create a cluster using the local UI:

 - [Upload Content Bundle](./upload-content-bundle.md)